libsdl-org/SDL/docs/README-migration.md

 ## SDL_events.h

 SDL_PRESSED and SDL_RELEASED have been removed.
-For the most part you can replace uses of these with SDL_TRUE and SDL_FALSE respectively.
-Events which had a field `state` to represent these values have had those fields changed to SDL_bool `down`, e.g. `event.key.state` is now `event.key.down`.
+For the most part you can replace uses of these with true and false respectively.
+Events which had a field `state` to represent these values have had those fields changed to bool `down`, e.g. `event.key.state` is now `event.key.down`.

 The timestamp member of the SDL_Event structure now represents nanoseconds, and is populated with SDL_GetTicksNS()